ibm-cloud-docs/watson/getting-started-develop.md

 ## Direct interaction with a service

-With this model, a client communicates directly with a service without going through a proxy application in {{site.data.keyword.Bluemix_notm}}.
+With this model, a client communicates directly with a service without going through a proxy application in {{site.data.keyword.cloud_notm}}.
 The model relies on authentication tokens to enable secure communications.
-A server-side application still resides in {{site.data.keyword.Bluemix_notm}}, but this application acts only as an authentication proxy for the client.
+A server-side application still resides in {{site.data.keyword.cloud_notm}}, but this application acts only as an authentication proxy for the client.

 The client sends an HTTP request to the proxy when it needs to obtain or refresh its token.
 The proxy in turn sends an HTTP `GET` request to the DataPower Edge Router to obtain the token.
 In addition to transparently routing all requests to {{site.data.keyword.watson}} services, the Edge Router includes a component that handles authentication for all services, including granting and validating tokens.